afernandezrios90/sonarqube-influxdb2-exporter/README.md

 - All active projects and their metrics and tags
 - The list of tags used to use tag filter in the dashboards

+Constraints:
+- Proper tagging system is highly encouraged in SonarQube.
+Project with no tag won't be displayed as the pre-filter is done by tags.

+### Grafana dashboards

 Two sample dashboard definitions are provided as well:
 - Detailed dashboard
   - User is able to select one project, pre-filtering by tag